blackranger9812/MSI-GV62-8RD-Hackintosh/README.md

 Working so far:

  - USB (Type - C not tested)
- - Webcam (Debe estar habilitada en DragonCenter en Windows )
+ - Webcam (Must be enabled in DragonCenter on Windows )
  - Audio (Mic and Jack)
- - Brightness (Fn Keys are OK)
+ - Brightness (Fn Keys are OK, with ACPI patch)
  - Trackpad Gestures
  - Wifi (Working with itlwm.kext and Heliport.app)
  - Bluetooh